 This enhancement provides greater flexibility in generating statements while maintaining appropriate transmission controls.

-The copay field in the Insurance section is now treated as an expected copay and no longer affects the client balance on the Account Ledger before insurance adjudication.
+The copay field in the Insurance section is now treated as an Expected Copay and no longer affects the client balance on the Account Ledger before insurance adjudication.

 The Copay label in the Insurance section is updated to Expected Copay to clarify that the amount is an estimate until the claim is adjudicated.